I Tried “Injectable Lip Balm” For My Chronically Dry Lips & I Have Thoughts

 Is injectable lip balm safe?

 Though lip balm filler is an established treatment in many clinics — and considered safe by practitioners like Dr Hall — it is not as widely available as traditional lip filler.
 While many clinics offer skin boosters made of similar ingredients, not all inject them into the delicate skin on the lips just yet.
 For this reason, you’ll need to ask your specific clinic or injector if they provide the service.
-Do your due diligence and check whether they are qualified by typing their name into Save Face, which is a government-approved register for aesthetic treatments, or the Nursing & Midwifery Council register and the General Medical Council register.
+Do your due diligence and check whether they are qualified by typing their name into the Nursing & Midwifery Council register and the General Medical Council register.

 AdvertisementADVERTISEMENT